KennyTech/GraphProject/README.md

 -Constructed socket I/O and networking

 To run the client and server, just use gradle to build each of them.
 The only gradle task used for each is 'run'.
+This project used external libraries for parsing graph equations, and for zooming in and out of javafx graphs.